saberamini/MapReduceTutorial/README.md

 <img src="AddingHadoopLibraries.jpg" alt="Adding Hadoop Libraries" width = "400" align="middle">

-YOu should have already downloaded Hadoop 2.9 version for installing the Hadoop cluster on a single node.
+You should have already downloaded Hadoop 2.9 version for installing the Hadoop cluster on a single node.
 The files were untarred (equivalent to unzipped) in the following folder on your virtual machine

 ```
 /usr/local/hadoop/share/hadoop/common